She's not sure she'll do that again when the Longhorns play the No. 9 Lady Bears in Austin in a couple of weeks.

 Nneka Enemkpali had 19 points and 15 rebounds to lead Texas (14-7, 5-4).
 Four of the Longhorns' losses have been to ranked teams.

 Sims shot close to the 33 percent she was averaging in the previous five games, but hit some big shots when the Lady Bears needed them.
-She had the go-ahead jumper that started an 8-0 run to open the second half as she scored the most points at home in her career.

 "I've just got to finish," Sims said.
 "I'm getting good looks around the rim.
 Just not being able to put the ball in the basket."